-- A modem is a device that modulates an analog signal to translate digital information, whereas Routers are computer networking devices that manage the data entering and leaving the network as well as data moving inside of the network.
+- A Modem is a device that modulates an analog signal to translate digital information, whereas Router is a computer networking device that manages the data entering and leaving the network as well as data moving inside of the network.

 - A modem operates on the Datalink layer, while Router can be operated at the Data Link Layer, Network Layer, and Physical Layer.